 Can a Car Accident Cause Posttraumatic Stress Disorder (PTSD)?

-The CDC reports that in the United States, about 100 people die every day from a motor vehicle accident, making this a high probability death risk in the US.
+that in the United States, about 100 people die every day from a motor vehicle accident, making this a high probability death risk in the US.

 Car accidents are incredibly common.
 Most of us have been in a fender bender once or twice.
 But when the accident results in us witnessing the death of someone that we love or threatens our life, our body often reacts in a different way.